Written By: Stephen Lovely | Published: March 15, 2023

 If you could only have one subscription, which platform would you choose?

 Perhaps “Netflix and chill” is so ingrained in society that subscribers can’t imagine ditching the foundational streamer.
 Amazon Prime Video also appears secure, as many viewers consider the service “free” since it’s part of their e-commerce membership.
 Hulu and YouTube TV each supply live television options, making them more essential to sports watchers and fans of traditional channel surfing.

 Assessing streaming viewers' 2024 plans gives a preview of 2023's turnover rates.
 Paramount+ is poised to have the most turbulent year.
 One-quarter of its subscribers plan to cancel over the next year, but many non-watchers stand ready to join.
 This high turnover may reflect fluctuations connected to the platform’s primary properties: Taylor Sheridan shows and Star Trek series draw fans on release, who may cancel after binging their faves.
-HBO Max and Disney+ can also expect net positive gains in 2023, while Peacock faces the roughest road.
+Max and Disney+ can also expect net positive gains in 2023, while Peacock faces the roughest road.

 Anticipated subscriber gains and losses in 2023